 A report published on Save Electricity website releveled that on average, a clothes dryer consumes about 3.3 kWh of electricity at an average of 11 cents per KWH.
 This means that when you dry small loads of clothes, a process that takes about 40 minutes, it will cost about $0.36.

 A large family can dry at three loads of clothes each day which translates to about $1.08 a day and $394.2 per year.
-In addition to that, the cost of maintaining a clothes dryer ranges between $300 and $1000 per year.
-This is a lot of money that you can save if you choose to hang your laundry outdoors on a clothesline.
+In addition, you have the cost of fixing the clothes dryer when it breaks.
+This is a lot of money that you can save if you choose to hang your laundry indoors or outdoors on a clothesline.

 Is it bad to dry clothes in the sun?